Felix-beep/MapReduce/README.md

 ## Automatic Testing and Running the Program:

 ### Windows:
-1. Run 'Set-ExecutionPolicy RemoteSinged' in Powershell to grant permissions if necessary.
+1. Run the following command in Powershell to grant permissions if necessary.

+        Set-ExecutionPolicy RemoteSinged
-2. Execute './run.bat' to run the script.
+3. Execute the following command to run the script.

+        ./run.bat

 ### Linux:
-1. Run 'chmod -x run.sh' in Terminal to give the script the needed permissions.
+1. Run the following command in Terminal to give the script the needed permissions.

+       chmod -x run.sh

-2. Execute './run.sh' to run the script.
+4. Execute the following command in Terminal to run the script.

+       ./run.sh

 ## Specific Testing  Commands in Linux:

 Manually build solutions:

-- run 'make'
+    run make

 Execute a specific solution:
 MapReduce:

-run 'out/MapReduce'
+    out/MapReduce

 Tests:

--run 'out/Test'
+    out/Test

 Reduce the program to only its necessary files:

--run 'make clean'
+    make clean

 TO DO: